 Cost & Processing Times

-- Birth certificates cannot be issued until the birth registration has been submitted and the Notice of Birth has been received from the hospital.
+- Birth certificates for newborns cannot be issued until the birth registration has been submitted and the Notice of Birth has been received from the hospital.
 Allow three to four weeks for the birth certificate(s) to be printed and mailed to you

 - Each type of certificate prints, and is mailed, separately.
 If you order an individual and a parental certificate, you will typically receive the individual certificate followed by the parental certificate a few days later

 - Courier delivery is dependent on a variety of factors, including the delivery destination.
 Certificates will not be received the same day that the application is processed

 Many applications, such as passport, require this birth certificate for children up to the age of 16.

 B.C.
 Birth Certificates Printed Before 2008